-This study focuses on mutual respect and tolerance, two of a set of fundamental British values (FBV), which all teachers in England are instructed to promote, as set out in the Teachers' Standards and subsequent policy guidance.
+This study focuses on mutual respect and tolerance, two of a set of fundamental British values (FBV), which all teachers in England are instructed to promote, as set out in the Teachers' Standards (Department for Education 2011) and subsequent policy guidance (Department for Education 2014).
 This research addresses a gap by critically exploring the meaning of two of the concepts within the statement of FBV in detail, building on and extending prior research which has tended to focus on either the nationalistic or securitising elements of the requirement.
 We focused on how RE teachers construct mutual respect and tolerance because we were interested in how practitioners, who may see the promotion of these values as coherent with the aims of RE, interpret and navigate their inclusion within educational policies which originate in counter-terrorism.
-The study shows how, by avoiding a reliance on formulaic definitions or narrow understandings of mutual respect and tolerance.
+The study shows how, by avoiding a reliance on formulaic definitions or narrow understandings of mutual respect and tolerance, educational policy makers and practitioners might be better able to support young people to engage with the complexity of encounters with diverse faiths and beliefs in contemporary society.
+The findings from the research also encourage RE practitioners to consider how they might re-claim mutual respect and tolerance as part of the longstanding aims of RE, rather than seeing their promotion as an obligatory political requirement.